Advantages & Disadvantages of Microsoft Dynamics 365 Business Central

 Table of Content

-We’re quick to talk up the benefits of Dynamics 365.
+We’re quick to talk up the benefits of Microsoft Dynamics 365.
 It is, after all, at the core of everything we do.
-At the same time, we’re well aware there’s a flip side to those benefits.
+At the same time, we’re aware there’s a flip side to those benefits.

 With all that flexibility comes a lot of complexity and confusion.
 In some cases, customers don’t understand the costs associated with implementation.
 Others struggle with performance issues or inadequate reporting capabilities.